thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/config/subscribe-to-attribute.md

 CoAP%,%CoAP%,%/templates/edge/user-guide/coap-subscribe-to-attribute.md%br%{% endcapture %}
 {% include content-toggle.liquid content-toggle-id="deviceConnectivityAPI" toggle-spec=deviceConnectivityAPI %}

 ## Step 4.
-Check the Results
+Confirm the Results

+You can confirm received and pushed attributes:
+{% include images-gallery.html imageCollection="checkResultOnDevice" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="checkResultOnEdge" showListImageTitles="true" %}
-{% include images-gallery.html imageCollection="checkResult" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="checkResultOnCloud" showListImageTitles="true" %}

+{% capture local-deployment %}
+The system ignores messages if they have come from the Edge and are pushed back to the Edge again.
+Therefore, there are no incoming messages on the Edge.
+{% endcapture %}
+{% include templates/info-banner.md content=local-deployment %}